 </svg>

-Now the filter is ready to use by applying the CSS property filter: url(#myFilter);.
+Now the filter is ready to use by applying the CSS property filter: url(#myFilter);

-Note that this definition will still render a SVG image that's going to potentially clutter up your page.
-Applying display: none; on it might be the first instinct, however that will only work in Chrome—in Firefox the filters will not be visible.
+on it might be the first instinct, however that will only work in Chrome—in Firefox the filters will not be visible.
 Instead you can hide it by applying some CSS styles:

 svg.filter {